squadgazzz/VolumioMenuBar/README.md

 ### General
 - Runs in the macOS menu bar with a custom VU-meter-style icon — no Dock icon
-- Collapsible UI sections (FusionDSP, Device, Up Next, Settings) that remember their expanded/collapsed state
+- Collapsible UI sections (FusionDSP, Up Next, Settings) that remember their expanded/collapsed state
 - Real-time state updates via Socket.IO

 ## Requirements